 A concierge is used to dealing with HNWIs and their needs.
 Concierge services vary by bank and can include helping with event planning and philanthropic endeavors, arranging wealth management seminars for heirs, or even renting a yacht or planning a vacation for a client.

 3. Specialty Asset Management

-Often referred to as "nonfinancial" or "real" assets, VIP services can go far beyond what you might expect.
-For instance, U.S. Trust, Bank of America's private banking division, can manage oil, gas, and mineral properties; real estate; company equity; and private business partnerships for its clients.
+Often referred to as “nonfinancial” or “real” assets, VIP services can go far beyond what you might expect.
+For instance, Bank of America Private Bank (formerly U.S. Trust) can manage oil, gas and mineral properties; real estate; and private business partnerships for its clients.

 4. Premier Travel